 Finished base board must fit within measurement given.
 It is always better to go smaller than to be over.
 Age of exhibitor to be displayed on the exhibit card.

-Class 19 Celebration Cake "Under the Sea"
+Class 21 Celebration Cake "Jungle Theme"

 Design one or more tiers to suit theme.

 Can incorporate the use of food safe internal supports but must be noted on an Information Sheet for Judges.